ajcecil/Final_CRP_4560/README.md

 ## ArcGIS Pro Project Folder (pro_project)
+##### Folder too large for github, can be found on boxdrive folder: https://iastate.app.box.com/folder/298784822202
 This folder contains the arcgis pro project used in any of the scripts and is where the different layers are set up to be displayed.

 ## Scripts Folder (scripts)